Skip to content

 • Best for: Those looking for a reliable, low-maintenance solution for heavy loads and high mileage.

-Central Motor with Internal Automatic Gear Hub:
+Central Motor with Internal Automatic Gear Hub

 • Advantages: This system automates gear shifting, allowing riders to maintain a steady cadence without manually changing gears.
 It’s ideal for those who are less familiar with shifting or who want a smoother, more intuitive ride.
 In some cases the motor controller is also managing the shifting including a power cut during the shifting, in other cases the shifting controller isn’t integrated into the motor controller and works independently.